 The Coast Guard Communications Intelligence Section was established in 1931 to solve the illicit shortwave radio traffic exchanged between groups of smugglers and other criminals violating the laws enforced by the six enforcement bureaus of the Treasury Department.
-Through the monitoring of illegal radio networks during the time when smuggling was at its height, Coast Guard intercept operators developed a specialized technique which proved most effective in identifying and following illicit stations.46
+Through the monitoring of illegal radio networks during the time when smuggling was at its height, Coast Guard intercept operators developed a specialized technique which proved most effective in identifying and following illicit stations.
+46

-Until late 1935, 80 percent of the work done by the Cryptanalytic Unit had been cryptanalytic in nature.
-After October of that year there was a heavy increase in cryptographic duties when the Secretary of the Treasury tasked the Unit with creating a Treasury Department cryptosystem.
-At that time, he also tasked the Unit with cooperating with the Bureau of Customs and Narcotics to suppress the smuggling of illegal drugs into the United States and with certain responsibilities in the field of foreign exchange.47
+Until late 1935 eighty percent of the work done by the Cryptanalytic Unit had been cryptanalytic.
+After October of that year, there was a heavy increase in cryptographic duties when the secretary of the treasury tasked the unit with creating a Treasury Department cryptosystem.
+At that time, he also tasked the unit with cooperating with the Bureau of Customs and Narcotics to suppress the smuggling of illegal drugs into the United States and with certain responsibilities in the field of foreign exchange.47

 As a result of these tasks, the end of prohibition did not reduce to any appreciable degree the duties of the Intelligence Division.
-The Division remained the assembly and distribution agent for information of every kind pertaining to the phases of law enforcement with which the entire Treasury Department was charged and in which State, Justice, Commerce, and other departments of the government were interested.
-In spite of this, its strength decreased by a third between March 1936 and March 1937 because of budget restrictions brought on by the depression.
-In 1937 there were only five persons left:
+The division remained the assembly and distribution agent for information of every kind pertaining to the phases of law enforcement with which the entire Treasury Department was charged and in which State, Justice, Commerce, and other departments of the government were interested.
+In spite of this, its strength decreased by a third between March 1936 and March 1937 because of budget restrictions brought on by the Depression.
+In 1937 only the five persons listed below were left.

-Mrs. Elizebeth S. Friedman, P-4, Cryptanalyst in Charge Mr. Vernon E. Cooley, P-2, Assistant Cryptanalyst Mr. Robert E. Gordon, P-2, Assistant Cryptanalyst

-Mr. Robert J. Fenn, P-1, Junior Cryptanalyst

-Mr. Charles H. Withers, CAF-3, Cryptographic Clerk

-According to Lieutenant Frank E. Pollio, the Acting Chief of the Intelligence Division at the time, similar organizations in the Army and Navy were composed of 12 to 25 persons and were considered a necessary adjunct to national security.
-In the Treasury Department, cryptanalytic personnel were necessary both for military security as it pertained to the Coast Guard and for law enforcement as it pertained to the Department.
+Mrs. Elizebeth S. Friedman, P-4, Cryptanalyst in Charge Mr. Vernon E. Cooley, P-2, Assistant Cryptanalyst Mr. Robert E. Gordon, P-2, Assistant Cryptanalyst Mr. Robert J. Fenn, P-1, Junior Cryptanalyst Mr. Charles H. Withers, CAF-3.
+Cryptographic Clerk were considered a necessary adjunct to national security.
+In the Treasury Department, cryptanalytic personnel were necessary both for military security as it pertained to the Coast Guard and for law enforcement as it pertained to the department.
 The strength of five was maintained through 1940.
 At the end of that year, two billets were added to bring the strength up to seven: four professional grade cryptanalysts, one IBM operator, and two typists.48